-Eggs, fish and drinking water captured the expert judges’ imaginations at the American Society of Mechanical Engineers Innovation Showcase USA this year.
+Eggs, fish and drinking water captured the expert judges’ imaginations at the American Society of Mechanical Engineers Innovation Showcase USA this year, sponsored by The Lemelson Foundation.
 Three devices that improve yields or purify water in underserved communities won the US arm of the global competition in Washington, DC, on June 13th.
 The devices are the drinking water filter system Aguadapt, by Caminos de Agua; Kukua, a home chicken egg incubator for Tanzanian families by Kukua Labs; and WERLWind, a wind-powered aerator for small-scale aquaculture by WETech.

 The three winners won a prototype pitch and presentation, competing against five other teams of inventors.
 The winners will share a pot of $30,000 in seed grants and receive technical support from members of ASME’s expert design and engineering community.
 ASME, by the way, is a founding partner of this organization, Engineering for Change, and E4C’s President Iana Aranda was an expert judge of the US arm of the competition.

 A fourth prototype won the “Fan Favorite” online voting competition: Argon Power Cycle by Noble Thermodynamic Systems, a retrofitted device that improves the performance of combustion engines while capturing carbon dioxide.
 Mariela Machado, E4C’s Program Manager, interviewed the teams and took short videos of product pitches and demonstrations.
 These are iShow USA’s winners.